 I once did some mercenary programming for a small company.
 At one point, the CEO asked me to write some software, and proposed a fixed price.
 “Are we agreed?” he asked.
 “No,” I said.
 “The software is not defined precisely enough for me to know how long it will take.”

 Said another way: there is a shearing layer between the market world and the design world.
 The realizations they produce evolve at different scales: market understanding comes slowly, while design usually converges quickly (under Enabling Specifications).
 You need an organizational boundary between them: otherwise you dilute the focus both of the market effort and of the engineering effort.

 When you are in the throes of planning, there is a strong temptation to make quick assumptions and defer hard questions (such as detailed estimation) until later.
-Where planning is done as a group, there is often implicit peer pressure to defer hard questions, so that the planning process can proceed.
-To combat this, you need an agreement not to do it.
-To enforce it, you need an objective standard to adhere to.
+When a group does planning together there is often implicit peer pressure to defer hard questions so that the planning process can proceed.
+To combat this, the team needs to agree to face the most difficult issues first.
+To avoid starting work on a shaky footing, the team needs to adhere to an objective standard of shared clarity about the end point.
 (Note that this is one reason that on-site customers do not work out well.)

 Variability is one source of waste in lean thinking.
 If the Development Team insufficiently understands what some Product Backlog Item really means, or how to develop it or estimate it, there is increased variation in possible Sprint outcomes and the effort is likely to incur increased cost, risk and uncertainty.

 A good Definition of Ready can help guide the team to handle external dependencies.
 If an item depends on something outside the team’s control, putting it on the Sprint Backlog can greatly increase the risk of not having a potentially releasable Product Increment at the end of the Sprint, and you can’t do anything about it!
 Consider including criteria concerning external dependencies as part of the Definition of Ready.